SEBI Warns ICICI Bank for FPI Fund Repatriation Before Lock-in Period Ends

-ICICI Bank received a SEBI warning letter dated June 1, 2026, for breaching custodian duties by permitting an FPI to repatriate funds before the committed retention period ended under the Voluntary Retention Route, violating the RBI Master Direction (January 7, 2025) and SEBI (FPI) Regulations, 2019.
-The disclosure was filed with stock exchanges on June 4, 2026, under SEBI LODR Regulations, with the Bank attributing the delayed disclosure to an inadvertent internal delay and confirming no material impact on its financial or operational activities.
+ICICI Bank received a SEBI warning letter on June 1, 2026, for permitting an FPI to repatriate funds before completing the Voluntary Retention Route lock-in period, violating the RBI Master Direction dated January 7, 2025, and SEBI (FPI) Regulations, 2019.
+The disclosure was filed with stock exchanges on June 4, 2026, with the Bank citing an inadvertent internal delay and confirming no material impact on its financial or operational activities.

 *this image is generated using AI for illustrative purposes only.